Bribery vs. Reinforcement:

-I often get the “Oh my god we have tried reinforcement and it DOES NOT WORK” look from parents coupled with a sigh that suggests “tell me something I DON’T already know”.
-And you know what?
-Most of these parents have attempted to reinforce their child’s behavior…but they’ve confused it with bribery.
+I often get the “We have tried reinforcement and it does not work” look from parents coupled with a sigh that suggests “tell me something I don’t already know”.
+They are frustrated from hearing the same recommendations again and again and for good reason.
+Reinforcement is a frequently tossed around buzz word when it comes to behavior.
+It’s also a frequently misunderstood buzz word.
+The truth is, most parents have attempted to reinforce their child’s behavior at some point.
+The ones who claim it “doesn’t work” very likely have confused reinforcement with bribery.
 So what’s the real difference?

 Reinforcement is a core principal in behavior analysis.
-In our field we define reinforcement as something that happens after a behavior has occurred that increases the probability of the specified behavior happening again in the future.
-What does that look like?
-The removal of a non-preferred task or item or the presentation of a preferred item following the targeted behavior.
+Behavioral science defines reinforcement as something that happens after a behavior has occurred that increases the probability that the behavior will occur again in the future.
+So what does that look like?
+It is the presentation of a preferred item or the removal of a non-preferred task or item following the behavior.
+Simply put, something is added to or removed from the child’s environment after they doing something that impacts the likelihood of them doing it again!

 So should we bribe our kids?
 Heck no. Should we reinforce their good behavior?
 Yes, yes, and did I mention yes?